mptorrejon/Floating_Labels/README.md

 #1 when field is empty and label floats when user clicks on field
 #2 when field is filled with previous data and needs to have a label to know what type of field it is.

-Im also implementing a way to select entire text and only edit a part of it of a whole by start typing.
+Im also implementing a way to select entire text or only edit a part of it.

 I hope this helps anyone and if it does, make good of it.